quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 and then uses safeguarded Newton steps with bisection fallback to find the root.

-This keeps the outer optimizer away from chemical-potential instabilities while still reusing the adaptive quadrature cache across the repeated charge evaluations.
-The main package supports finite-temperature calculations only; dense $k$-grid integrations and repeated SciPy cubature are kept only as testing and benchmarking references, not as the production solver path.
+This keeps the outer optimizer away from chemical-potential instabilities while still reusing the adaptive quadrature or simplicial cache across the repeated charge evaluations.
+For `kT = 0`, the Brillouin zone is treated as a torus mathematically, but the implementation keeps duplicated seam vertices rather than identifying opposite faces in the cache.
+To avoid seam-crossing simplices, the root mesh partitions the fundamental cell into $2^d$ half-sized subcells before triangulating each one.
+Dense $k$-grid integrations and repeated SciPy cubature are kept only as testing and benchmarking references, not as the production solver path.